jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 8-neighbour variant.
 And as we  will see below, the difference between two variants of the same character can involve a hundred pixels or so.

+Or  I could  have used  this programme  to only  remove snow  and soot (white pixels  with 8 black  neighbours or  black pixels with  8 white neighbours).
+I did not think of it until very late.
+Too bad!

 # Character Recognition Proper

 Although  I use  a  no-SQL  database, in  this  text  I still  mention